nexteacc/git-chief-editor/README.md

 ---

-## 使用方式
+## Usage

-1. 输入 GitHub Personal Access Token（需要 `repo` 权限）
+1. Enter your GitHub Personal Access Token (requires `repo` scope)
-2. 选择要包含的仓库
+2. Select repositories to include
-3. 选择报告风格
+3. Choose a report style
-4. 生成并导出日报
+4. Generate and export your daily report